How to Disable the Puke Effect in Windblown

 Reduce or Disable Blood Effects in Windblown

-This is a comparison of the blood effects with enabled, and disabled.
-You can also use a value somewhere in between to find a sweet spot, for blood effects.
+This is a comparison of the blood effects between the enabled and the disabled.
+You can also use a value somewhere in between to find a sweet spot for blood effects.

 Blood Effects Disabled WindblownBlood Effects 100% Windblown